GothenburgBitFactory/tw.org/content/docs/examples.md

 Show tasks in `This` project or `That` project.

 ```
-$ tsk project:This or project:That list
+$ task project:This or project:That list
 ```

 More complex algebraic filters.